-How does patient rudeness impact the quality of care received?
+How could your rudeness impact the quality of care you receive?

 Why would you ever make comments that could harm your health?

-Try your hardest not to be rude in medical settings!
+Try your hardest not to add to the rudeness in medicine problem!

 Never be rude to any medical provider – for your own sake and for theirs.
 It’s not okay.